danijar/ninjax/README.md

   print('Loss:', float(loss))
 ```

-## Frequently Asked Questions
+## How To

 ### How can I use JIT compilation?

-The `nj.run()` function makes the state used by your JAX code explicit, so it
+The `nj.run()` function makes the state your JAX code uses explicit, so it can
-can be jitted and transformed freely:
+be jitted and transformed freely:

 ```python3
 model = Model()